Beginner's Guide to Camping Essentials

 Fear not!
 We are here to provide you, the camping newbie, with a comprehensive guide to help you make the most and prepare for the best outdoors camping experience, and stop you from chickening out and do the deed instead.

-1. Different Camping Sites and Choosing the Right Camping Site for Yourself
+1. Choosing the Right Type of Camping Style

 WAIT!
 Before you go out and are about to get yourself that camping gear, you need to decide where you are going to camp and have a basic amount of knowledge on the various kinds of camping: